cellular-cello/odin-recipes/README.md

 # odin-recipes

-A quick html learning project available at https://www.theodinproject.com/lessons/foundations-recipes
+A quick html learning project modeled after the tutorial at The Odin Project: <https://www.theodinproject.com/lessons/foundations-recipes>